Skip to main content

 Present between all molecules (and atoms).
 They arise from instantaneous, fluctuating dipoles in the electron cloud of one molecule inducing a dipole in a neighbour.
 Strength increases with the number of electrons (and surface area).

-What is 2.
+What are 2.
 Dipole-dipole attractions?

 Show answer